BrianInGermany/IdeaStackr/README.md

 ### 3. Card clustering

 - Create a coordinate system on your desk with 1, 2, 3, 4 on one axis and A, B, C, D, E on the other.
 Make it big enough to put one idea card in each cell.
 - Cluster similar idea cards together.
 Once two or three cards are in one stack, name the stack.
-Write down its name on this chart ([pdf link](.\exampleImages\categoryTable.pdf)):
+Write down its name on this chart (<a href=".\exampleImages\categoryTable.pdf">pdf link</a>):

   [<img src=".\exampleImages\categoryTable.png" alt="chartPicture" width="300"/>](.\exampleImages\categoryTable.pdf)